 Currently, the Town of Apex does not have clear ordinances or definitions around data centers, which makes this project harder to regulate.

-Attend town meetings, write to council members, spread the word in your community, and join our coalition to stay updated and involved.
+Attend town meetings (wear Red!), write to council members, spread the word in your community, and join our coalition to stay updated and involved.

 New Hill, NC